IFRS 9: History

 IFRS 9 began as a joint project between IASB and the Financial Accounting Standards Board (FASB), which promulgates accounting standards in the United States.
 The boards published a joint discussion paper in March 2008 proposing an eventual goal of reporting all financial instruments at fair value, with all changes in fair value reported in net income (FASB) or profit and loss (IASB).
-As a result of the financial crisis of 2008, the boards decided to revise their accounting standards for financial instruments to address perceived deficiencies which were believed to have contributed to the magnitude of the crisis.
+Due to the 2008 financial crisis, the boards revised their accounting standards for financial instruments to address perceived deficiencies which were believed to have contributed to the magnitude of the crisis.

 The boards disagreed on several important issues, and also took different approaches to developing the new financial instruments standard.
 FASB attempted to develop a comprehensive standard that would address classification and measurement, impairment and hedge accounting at the same time, and issued an exposure draft of a standard addressing all three components in 2010.
 In contrast, the IASB attempted to develop the new standard in phases, releasing each component of the new standard separately.
 In 2009, IASB issued the first portion of IFRS, covering classification and measurement of financial assets.
 This was intended to replace the asset classification and measurement sections of IAS 39, but not supersede other sections of IAS 39.
 In 2010, IASB issued another portion of IFRS 9, primarily covering classification and measurement of financial liabilities and also addressing aspects of applying fair value option and bifurcating embedded derivatives.